isabelc/Organized-Docs/readme.txt

 = 1.2.0 =
 * New: option to hide custom sidebar IDs to avoid multiple Table of Contents widgets.
 * New: option to hide printer icon and print link.
-* New: Navigate throught next and previous docs.
+* New: Navigate through next and previous docs.
 If you are not using Twenty Fourteen theme, call twentyfourteen_post_nav() in your single.php to use this feature.
 * Tweak: better styling and padding for compatibility with Twenty Fourteen theme.
 * Maintenance: updated .pot file.